ashgit1/ashu-docs-project/git/git-learnings.md

 # Git Learnings:

-`Git is a software which allows you to keep track of your changes in project.`

-`GitHub is website for publishing your project managed by git so that many developers can work simultaneously on different modules.`
+>Git is a version control system, a tool to manage your source code history.
+>GitHub is a hosting service for Git repositories.
+>So they are not the same thing.
+>Git the tool, GitHub the service for projects that use Git.

 Also you can make your project public so that other people can view and make contributions to your projects.

-Git is a version control system, a tool to manage your source code history.
-GitHub is a hosting service for Git repositories.
-So they are not the same thing.
-Git the tool, GitHub the service for projects that use Git.
+# What is HEAD?:
+>HEAD is a pointer which points to the last commit.
+>It can be used to modify the last commits.

 # Basic Commands:
 Initialize repository				 : 	`git init`